ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_m2docsiriusservices.md

 * ePackage.asImageByRepresentationDescriptionName('class diagram', true, OrderedSet{'Layer 1', 'Layer 2'})
   * Sequence{image1, image2}

+## EObject.asImageByRepresentationDescriptionName(String, boolean) : Sequence{org.obeonetwork.m2doc.element.MImage}

+Gets the Sequence of images for the diagrams associated to the given EObject with the given description name.

+### Parameter

+* **eObject**: Any eObject that is in the session where to search
+* **representationDescriptionName**: the name of the searched representation description
+* **refresh**: true to refresh the representation

+### Example

+* ePackage.asImageByRepresentationDescriptionName('class diagram', true)
+  * Sequence{image1, image2}

 ## String.asImageByRepresentationName(boolean, OrderedSet{String}) : org.obeonetwork.m2doc.element.MImage

 Insert the image of the given representation name.